U.S. grounds 737 MAX jets, Boeing shares fall again

 “The pilot reported flight control problems and requested to turn back.
 In fact he was allowed to turn back,” he said.

-In November, two incidents were reported to the NASA-run Aviation Safety Reporting Database that involved problems in controlling the 737 MAX at low altitude just after take-off with autopilot engaged, according to documents first published by the Dallas Morning News and verified by Reuters.

-“We discussed the departure at length and I reviewed in my mind our automation setup and flight profile but can’t think of any reason the aircraft would pitch nose down so aggressively,” one pilot said.

-Additional reporting by Duncan Miriri and Aaron Maasho in Addis Ababa; Kumerra Gemechu in Gora-Bokka, Ethiopia, Doina Chiacu in Washington; Omar Mohammed and Maggie Fick in Nairobi; Tim Hepher in Paris; Chris Sanders in Washington; Jamie Freed in Singapore; Terje Solsvik in Oslo; Aditi Shah in Mumbai; Sanjana Shivdas in Bengaluru; Aleksandar Vasovic in Belgrade; David Ljunggren and Julie Gordon in Ottawa; Writing by Andrew Cawthorne, Frances Kerry and Bill Rigby; Editing by Jon Boyle and Gareth Jones
+Reporting by David Shepardson in Washington, Kumerra Gemechu in Gora-Bokka, Ethiopia, David Ljunggren in Ottawa; Additional reporting by Duncan Miriri and Aaron Maasho in Addis Ababa; Doina Chiacu in Washington; Omar Mohammed and Maggie Fick in Nairobi; Tim Hepher in Paris; Jamie Freed in Singapore; Terje Solsvik in Oslo; Aditi Shah in Mumbai; Sanjana Shivdas in Bengaluru; Aleksandar Vasovic in Belgrade; David Ljunggren and Julie Gordon in Ottawa; Writing by Andrew Cawthorne, Frances Kerry and Bill Rigby; Editing by Gareth Jones and Nick Zieminski